parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

   • how well they think they are able to identify patterns in scale 1-7 (1 being very bad and 7 being very good) <br>
 • how will they be measured in the experiment? <br>
     Either pole or single numbers that can be clicked? <br>
-• how will they be treated???? <br>
+• how will they be treated: 1 not at all- 7 very much

 # Analysis Plan
-• for single trial data: if they took longer than 30 secs to decide?<br>
-• for data from a whole participant:<br>
-    if they rated all likleness/recognitions the same, if the answered in <1s if they took longer than 10s 5 or more trials if their         fvisual impairment is to high(define to high?)

 ## Exclusion criteria
-  • for single trial data: if they took longer than 10 secs to decide?<br>
+• for single trial data: <br>
+        ◦ if they took longer than 2min to decide (to ensure that the participant is not to distracted)<br>
-  • for data from a whole participant: if they rated all likleness/recognitions the same, if the answered in <1s if they took longer than 10s 5 or more trials if their visual impairment is to high(define to high?)
+        ◦ if they rated all likeliness/recognitions the same, if the answered in <3s
+    • whole participant data excluded:<br>
+        ◦  if 3 trials shorter than 3 sec<br>
+        ◦ Whole participant excluded if they took longer than 3 min for each of 5 continuos paintings<br>
+    • if they do not pass vision tests<br>

 ## Confirmatory hypothesis testing